FiveBoroughs/dfd-harvester/README.md

 # DFD Harvester

-If you participated in the Pre Farm and ILMO events for [DeFi Dollar](https://app.dusd.finance) your tokens are vested for up to 6 months.
+If you participated in the [Pre-Farm and ILMO events](https://fiveboroughs.medium.com/defi-dollar-farming-c6d725a0c46a) for [DeFi Dollar](https://app.dusd.finance) your tokens are vested for up to 6 months.

-This scripts allow you to perform the claiming, exiting Balancer pools and swapping automatically.
+This script allows you to perform the claiming, exiting Balancer pools and swapping to DUSD automatically.

 ```shell
 pip install -r requirements.txt